 I WAS MOTIVATED to dig up my old copy of Poul Anderson’s novel Brain Wave when I discovered Joachim Boaz’s site Science Fiction and Other Suspect Ruminations.
 I read Joachim’s take on the Anderson book (he considered it “vaguely good”) and the comments submitted by his readers and I disagreed with certain observations of theirs. … CONTINUE READING

-I TRIPPED OVER NORMAN SPINRAD while I was working at Leo Matus’s newsstand in 1969.
+IN 1969, I MET NORMAN SPINRAD.
+Well, met him in the sense that I discovered his novels while I was working at Leo Matus’s newsstand.
 Leo carried tobacco, magazines, and sundries and was located on Public Square—smack dab in the middle of Wilkes-Barre in Northeastern Pennsylvania.
-He had a couple of spinners with racks for books on the floor.
+He had a couple of spinners with racks for … CONTINUE READING